-At CER, which exclude any foreign-exchange impact by recalculating the performance for the relevant period by applying the exchange rates used for
+4 At CER, which exclude any foreign-exchange impact by recalculating the performance for the relevant period by applying the exchange rates used for the prior period.

 3.1.3 Net cash flow and financing

 The Group had a net debt decrease of €398.8 million over 2021, bringing closing net debt to €126.4 million.